giuseppeg/giuseppeg.github.com/_posts/2020-12-05-blocking-async-javascript.md

 - When the async function resolves, post a message to the main thread with the result
 - Unlock the Int32Array

+Keep in mind that the return value of the async function must be serializable/transferable because the worker has to transfer it to the main thread.

 Once the main thread is unblocked, it can read the message containing the result sent by the worker synchronously with Node.js' [receiveMessageOnPort](https://nodejs.org/api/worker_threads.html#worker_threads_worker_receivemessageonport_port).

 Here's what this looks like in code: